EveryOneIsGross/ragTAG/README.md

 9. The process is repeated for the next agent.
 10. The last agent in the chain does their best to summarise.
 11. Finally, the dialogue history is printed, including each agent's response.

-## Context

-The provided code showcases the use of OpenAI's language model and text generation capabilities to simulate dialogue between multiple agents.
-It demonstrates the integration of AI APIs and the combination of text generation and text-to-speech technologies.
-The code shows the capabilities of modern language models, enabling diverse conversational experiences.

-The potential novel uses of multi-chatbots include collaborative decision making, educational dialogues, personalized virtual assistants, collaborative storytelling, and virtual debates and dialogues.
-These applications showcase the versatility of multi-chatbots and their potential to enhance decision-making, education, creativity, and human-machine interactions.

-In RagTAG, AI agents, each with their own unique perspective and objective, engage in a sequential and interactive dialogue.
-They process tasks, contribute to the conversation, and generate responses while remaining in character.
-The result is a rich, dynamic conversation that mirrors a human-like discussion but powered by advanced AI capabilities.

 <pre>
 Enter the maximum token budget: 2000